-Treatment of neurological paraneoplastic syndromes involves treating the cancer and, in some cases, suppressing the immune response that's causing the neurological signs and symptoms.
+Treatment of neurological paraneoplastic syndromes involves treating the cancer and, in some cases, suppressing the immune response that's causing your signs and symptoms.
 Your treatment will depend on the specific type of paraneoplastic syndrome you have, but it may include the following options.

-In addition to drugs, such as chemotherapy, to combat your cancer, your doctor may prescribe one or more of the following drugs to inhibit immune system attacks on the nervous system:
+In addition to drugs, such as chemotherapy, to combat your cancer, your doctor may prescribe one or more of the following drugs to stop your immune system from attacking your nervous system:

 - Corticosteroids, such as prednisone, inhibit inflammation.
-Long-term use of corticosteroids may cause weakening of the bones (osteoporosis), diabetes, high blood pressure, high cholesterol and other serious side effects.
+Serious long-term side effects include weakening of the bones (osteoporosis), diabetes, high blood pressure, high cholesterol and others.

-- Immunosuppressants inhibit the production of disease-fighting white blood cells.
+- Immunosuppressants slow the production of disease-fighting white blood cells.
 Side effects include an increased risk of infections.
-Drugs with immunosuppressant properties that may be used include azathioprine (Imuran) and cyclophosphamide (Cytoxan).
+Drugs may include azathioprine (Imuran) and cyclophosphamide (Cytoxan).